nathankurt/k8s-cert/notes/core-concepts.md

   * **Helper Container**
     * supporting task for our web app such as processing a user entered data processing a file uploaded by the user etc. and want helper containers to live alongside application container
       * In that case you can have both of these containers part of the same pod so that when a new application container is created, the helper is also created and when it dies, the helper also dies since they are part of the same pod.
-      * The two containers can also communicate with each other directly by refering to each other as localhost.
+      * The two containers can also communicate with each other directly by referring to each other as localhost.
       * Can also share same storage space

 ### How to deploy Pods